 KB = Boltzman constant

+to item 2(a): The activation energy can be determined experimentally by measuring τ at various temperatures above the aimed temperature or by comparison with literature data of similar degradation processes.

 ECSS-E-ST-20-08_0090800

 The test duration and parameter settings for each individual diode shall be as in Table 9-5 and mission requirements.